marcellBan/heroku-flask/index.md

 heroku git:remote -a {your app name}
 ```

-You will need to be logged in to heroku to do this (you can log in with the `heroku login` command) and you need to specify the app name that you typed in at the begining of this guide or the one that *Heroku* generated for you if you have not typed in anything (either way you can look it up on your dashboard).
+You will need to be logged in to heroku to do this (you can log in with the `heroku login` command) and you need to specify the app name that you typed in at the beginning of this guide or the one that *Heroku* generated for you if you have not typed in anything (either way you can look it up on your dashboard).

 The last step is to upload your app to *Heroku* and let it build.
 You will have to specify which branch to upload (most likely it will be `master`).